|Student Union Policies

 Student groups at Carleton University host many events each year on campus, sometimes on controversial subjects.
 The views expressed by the speakers at this event in no way reflect the views of the University as [a] whole.
 There are more than 160 student groups and societies registered at Carleton.
 Carleton...encourages a culture of debate and free expression.

-Carleton University saw to it that pro-life students who were arrested and handcuffed on campus in October 2010 for having tried to set up a pro-life display at Tory Quad, a well-travelled, high-traffic area of campus.
+In October 2010, Carleton University facilitated the handcuffing and arrest of pro-life students on campus who tried to set up a pro-life display at Tory Quad, a well-travelled, high-traffic area of campus.
 Carleton University asked the Police to arrest the students for “trespassing” in order to prevent them from peacefully expressing their views on campus.
 The police arrested the students before they had even set up the display, and confiscated their materials.
 The Crown refused to prosecute the students for trespassing.

-A video recording on YouTube shows the police confronting the students before they put up their display.
-An unnamed member of the University administration can be heard saying “this display at this place is a prohibited activity.”
+Police confronted the students before they put up their display, and an unnamed member of the University administration can be heard saying “this display at this place is a prohibited activity.”
 The Statement of Claim of Ruth Lobo and John McLeod is posted here.

 Carleton also informed the students they could not display smaller, hand-held anti-abortion signs on campus, a demand not based on any University rule, policy, bylaw or regulation.
 No other group on campus has faced demands from the University for any restrictions or limitations to be imposed on the expression of its opinion or viewpoint.